hyperoslo/hyper_admin/README.md

 end
 ```

-The **email** type will create a “mailto”-style link in the index and show
+The “email” type will create a “mailto”-style link in the index and show
 views, and an `<input type="email">` in the form.
 Likewise, the “url” type will
 create a regular link in index/show and an `<input type="url">` in forms.